Vishalkompalli/Tool-for-medical-Images/README.md

 ## Credits

-- Developed by: Vishal Kompalli, Prakyat Shetty, Rahul SG
+- Developed by: Prakyat Shetty, Rahul SG, Vishal Kompalli
 - Guidance by: Ms. Ravikala Kamath (Assistant Professor, MSIS, MAHE Manipal)
 - This project was submitted as a mini project to Manipal School of Information Sciences (Dec 2022).